-14.2 The policy for remote learning that demonstrates on understanding of how to follow Child Protection (safeguarding) procedures when planning remote education strategies and teaching remotely.
+The policy for remote learning that demonstrates on understanding of how to follow Child Protection (safeguarding) procedures when planning remote education strategies and teaching remotely.
 The school maintains the capability to provide remote education when it is not possible for some or all of their pupils to attend in person.
-(All IT policies are located in the school's central google drive)
+(All IT policies are located in the google doc shared folder.)